clay/claycli/README.md

 * `-s, --site` allows a site url, uri (no protocol or port), or alias to a site specified in your `.clayconfig`.
 If this argument is not provided, `claycli` will use the value of the `CLAY_DEFAULT_SITE` environment variable.
 * `-k, --key` allows an api key or an alias to a key specified in your `.clayconfig`.
 If this argument is not provided, `claycli` will use the value of the `CLAY_DEFAULT_KEY` environment variable.
 * `-f, --file` imports or exports from a JSON or YAML file, and will recursively parse a folder of said files.
 Note that this may be slow when run against large folders.
-* `-n, --dry-run` allows you to preview the results of a command without executing it for real.
-The output will depend on the specific command.
-* by default, `claycli` will skip over things that would be overwritten, warning you about them.
-* `--force` allows you to run commands that would overwrite things.

 ## Config